"I was making art to go out in the world, not to be in storage"

 Development Manager

-He has served as a trustee of the Memorial and Library Association of Westerly for 13 years where he currently serves as chair of the Board of Trustees' Development Committee.
+He has served as a trustee of the Memorial and Library Association of Westerly for 13 years where he served as chair of the Board of Trustees' Development Committee.
 After a 32-year career as a corporate and banking lawyer in New York City and Boston,

 Bob changed careers to work for Colgate University on its development staff, responsible for soliciting major gifts and planned gifts from prospects in the New England states, New York City and Baltimore/ Washington.